world-of-open-source/world-of-open-source.github.io/ideas.md

 ## Implementation of Odd-Even Routing of NoC on FPGA ##

-Network on Chip Architecture is the word of tongue these days in Processor Architectures.
-You can find more about NoC here https://en.wikipedia.org/wiki/Network_on_a_chip .
-Our goal is to implement the famous odd-even routing on hardware(FPGA).
+[Network on Chip Architecture](https://en.wikipedia.org/wiki/Network_on_a_chip) is the word of tongue these days in Processor Architectures.
+NoCs are being extensively used in modern muticore SoCs, including the famous Intel Core i9 processor.
+Our goal is to implement the famous odd-even routing algorithm on hardware(FPGA).

 Prerequisites:
 - Computer Architecture